-- > Initially, a check whether renewals of the same certificate were made in the past takes place. - > Afterwards a check whether the certificate or the certificates containing the same key exist for a smaller duration than the maximum validity period and that the key satisfies current cryptographic security standards takes place. - > Additionally, if any user attributes, such as the certified name or email address, have changed, the procedures used for a new certificate application take place. - > For the rest of the permitted time period a new certificate is issued using the initial certificate request which is stored in the Certificate Authority.
+- > Initially, a check whether renewals of the same certificate were made in the past takes place. - > Afterwards a check whether the certificate or the certificates containing the same key exist for a smaller duration than the maximum validity period and that the key satisfies current cryptographic security standards takes place. - > Additionally, if any Subject attributes, such as the certified common name or email address, have changed, the procedures for a new certificate application take place. - > For the rest of the permitted validity period a new certificate is issued using the original CSR.

-For instance, a user who has an existing certificate with a one year validity period can renew it (without changing the private key) for another year, since the maximum validity period of the private key is five (5) years for user certificates and three (3) years for server certificates.
+For instance, a Subscriber who has an existing certificate with a one-year validity period can renew it (without changing the private key) for another year, since the maximum validity period of the private key is five (5) years for client certificates and three (3) years for server certificates.
+If the Subscriber revokes a Certificate (for any reason), the Public Key associated with that Certificate cannot be re-used in a new Certificate Request.

-4.6.4 Notification of new certificate issuance to subscriber
+4.6.4 Notification of new certificate issuance to Subscriber